proprietary/wikidice/README.rst

 efficient, compressed RocksDB database.
 To build the database using this C++ program, you need beefy hardware.
 It needs at least 8GB of RAM and 100GB of disk--preferably NVME or a ramdisk even.
 The program reads the SQL dumps and processes them in parallel using all available cores.
-On an AMD Ryzen 9, it takes ~2-5 hours to build the database.
+On an AMD Ryzen 9 with 32 cores, it takes ~2-5 hours to build the database.
+However, despite the high initial cost of building the database (at least in terms of processing power), the resulting database is only ~1.5GB in size.
+This is a huge improvement over the MySQL database, which was 50GB+.
+1.5GB is reasonable to host on a cheap ec2 or VPS.

 A user-friendly Web frontend is forthcoming, but for now an HTTP API is built and implemented.